sonidolabs/dashe/README.md

 ### Next steps

-Migrate the codebase to AWS.
+- Migrate the codebase to AWS.
+- Create login system and save user configs.

 ---